 In March 2008, our compensation committee awarded performance-based restricted stock units (RSUs) to the named executive officers under our 2006 equity incentive plan.
 Each RSU represents the right to receive one share of our common stock when vested.
 The RSU awards vest in their entirety on the last day of our 2010 fiscal year provided the executive remains employed with our company.
 Our compensation committee established as the performance-based element of the RSU earnings before interest, taxes, depreciation and amortization (EBITDA) generated from our continuing operations for the 2008 fiscal year.
 The target EBITDA established by our compensation committee for the performance measurement period was \$49.5 million.
 The number of target RSUs awarded to each executive was determined by estimating the value of the long-term incentive at grant (using an expected value method) which was targeted to the 50th percentile of market compensation for long-term equity incentives for executives in comparable positions based on our survey data, and then adjusted to reflect the committee's assessment of individual performance, value to the organization, and similar factors.
 The RSUs provided for an adjustment in the number of shares deliverable of between 0% and 150% of the target RSU award based on EBITDA from continuing operations for the performance measurement period, adjusted to exclude the effects of restructuring costs, non-cash compensation and other non-recurring items ("Actual EBITDA").
 If Actual EBITDA was below 80% of the target EBITDA, no shares were earned and the RSU would be forfeited.
 If Actual EBITDA was between 80% and 115% of the EBITDA target, the number of shares deliverable upon vesting varied between 50% and 150% of the target RSU amount.
-In March 2009, our compensation committee determined that the Actual EBITDA from continuing operations for the performance measurement period, as adjusted, was \$39.8 million and equaled 80.4% of the EBITDA target, resulting in a reduction in the total number of s
+In March 2009, our compensation committee determined that the Actual EBITDA from continuing operations for the performance measurement period, as adjusted, was \$39.8 million and equaled 80.4% of the EBITDA target, resulting in a reduction in the total number of shares deliverable upon vesting of the RSU awards to 51% of the target RSU amount in each case, which is reported below in the table "Executive Compensation-Grants of Plan-Based Awards in Fiscal 2008."

 Our compensation committee intends to consider a performance-based RSU award for the named executive officers each year, as part of our compensation program.
 In March 2009, our compensation committee awarded performance-based RSUs to our named executive officers that will vest in their entirety on the last day of our 2011 fiscal year, provided that the executive remains employed with our company and the performance measures applicable to the award are met.
 Our compensation committee established as the performance period our 2009 fiscal year and a target EBITDA from continuing operations for the performance period, which it considers aggressive given the current business climate.
 Our compensation committee also adjusted the threshold to earn RSU awards, taking into consideration the aggressiveness of the target performance measure.
-The RSUs provide for an adjustment in the number of shares deliverable of between 0% and 150% of the target RSU award based on Actual EBITDA from continuing operations for the performance measurement period.
-If Actual EBITDA is below 50% of the target EBITDA, no shares will be earned and the RSU will be forfeited in its entirety.
+The RSUs provide for an adjustment in the number of shares deliverable of between 0% and 150% of the target RSU award based on Actual EBITDA, no shares will be earned and the RSU will be forfeited in its entirety.
 If Actual EBITDA is between 50% and 115% of the EBITDA target, the number of shares deliverable upon vesting will vary between 50% and 150% of the target RSU amount.